-If you want to create a font form your own handwriting and don't want to trace the letters manually is autotrace a good option.
+If you want to create a font from your own handwriting and don't want to trace the letters manually autotrace is a good option.

 Select the desired control point type.
-Cubic control points (the number 3 option) are easiest to use but TTF fonts can only contain quadratic (the number 2 or 2×2 option).
+Cubic control points (the number 3 option) are easiest to use but TTF fonts can only contain quadratic (the number 2 or 2x2 option).
 Cubic control points will be converted to the quadratic form when you export the font but the conversion is not lossless.

-Crop the background image and move it in to the letter box.
+Crop the background image and move it into the letter box.

 Make the image black and white and adjust the threshold value.